No. 1328 - Little Swanport - St Martin's Mission Hall - "The White Hut" (1901)

 Little Swanport is a small settlement on the Tasman Highway approximately 20 kilometres north of Triabunna.
 It is located within a large inlet and takes its name from the Little Swanport River.

-The following information about an early church at Little Swanport is taken from Geoffrey Stephens’ ‘The Anglican Church in Tasmania’:
+The following information about a church at Little Swanport is taken from Geoffrey Stephens’ ‘The Anglican Church in Tasmania’:

 “The White was built in 1842 by James Claridge, to replace a wooden one which had been used as a Watch House by soldiers and police stationed there to protect settlers against aboriginals, escaped prisoners and bushrangers.
 The White Hut was one day’s march from Rocky Hills, Swanston and Spring Bay, and convicts being marched between Richmond, Oatlands and Swansea stayed overnight.

-A report published in the Mercury June 1901 contains much of the same information provided by Stephens and indicates that the church had opened that year.
+A report published in the Mercury June 1901 contains much of the same information provided by Stephens and indicates that the church had opened in May in that year:

-The following information about an early church at Little Swanport is taken from Geoffrey Stephens’ ‘The Anglican Church in Tasmania’:
+The following information about a church at Little Swanport is taken from Geoffrey Stephens’ ‘The Anglican Church in Tasmania’:

 “The White was built in 1842 by James Claridge, to replace a wooden one which had been used as a Watch House by soldiers and police stationed there to protect settlers against aboriginals, escaped prisoners and bushrangers.
 The White Hut was one day’s march from Rocky Hills, Swanston and Spring Bay, and convicts being marched between Richmond, Oatlands and Swansea stayed overnight.

-A report published in the Mercury June 1901 contains much of the same information provided by Stephens and indicates that the church had opened that year.
+A report published in the Mercury June 1901 contains much of the same information provided by Stephens and indicates that the church had opened in May in that year:

 Sources: